 Apple, Prune and Armagnac Clafoutis

-Delia wrote this recipe specially for the Delia Online Cookery School, you can watch it being made in the video on this page.
+Delia wrote this recipe specially for the Delia Online Cookery School, click the image to watch how it's made

 Prunes are soaked overnight in Armagnac and then added to a light fluffy batter and baked in the oven

 This recipe is from the Delia Online Cookery School